 Whether you’re relocating to New York or Washington, it pays to have an understanding of what you’re up against.
 Just because a place sounds exciting doesn’t mean you’ll instantly be successful there.
 Be honest and ask yourself: why did you choose a particular state?
 What are you after?
 What sorts of jobs are available to you?
 Which companies do you plan on applying for?
 Where would you live?
 What sort of challenges do residents face every day?

 Research neighborhoods you’re interested in.
 Find out tax requirements, mortgage, and lifestyle trends.
+Check with some local moving services.
+Some movers, like the professional plano movers, can move your possessions to your desired area and keep them in a storage unit waiting for you until you get your own place.
 The more you know, the more you’ll be equipped to take on anything that comes your way.

 2. Make Friends Early On